 Accommodations at the Kakamega-Rondo Retreat (B,L,D)

-We spend the next two days exploring in this beautiful forest.
-This is the easternmost forest in the famous Guinea-Congolian Equatorial Forest.
+This is an important part of our trip as we sample Kenya’s famed biodiversity.
+We have two days to explore this easternmost forest in the famous Guinea-Congolian Equatorial Forest.
 The bird diversity here is just breathtaking and there are a good number of birds that occur here that are not easy to find in other parts of the Equatorial Forest, such as the rare Turner’s Eremomela.
 The forest has several micro-habitats that we explore during our stay here.
 These include: primary forest, roadside openings, grassland patches, and wetlands (including swamps and rivers).
 We also explore the neighboring farmlands and guava plantations that surround the forest.

 This region is known for its colorful species, some shared with the mountains of neighboring Uganda.
 See Great Blue Turaco, Red-headed Malimbe, Bar-tailed Trogon, Luhder’s Bush-Shrike, and widespread but colorful species such as African Emerald and Klaas’s Cuckoo.
 It is a wild region, with raptors like African Crowned Eagle.
 Robin-chats may come down to feed on forest paths: Blue-shouldered and Snowy-headed and the forest rings with calls of barbets: Hairy-breasted, Yellow-spotted, and Yellow-billed.
 Colorful sunbirds include Green and Green-throated.
 Fruiting trees draw in woodpeckers, which may include Brown-eared and Yellow-crested Woodpeckers.
 In the lush forest canopy we find Blue-headed Bee-eater, and three species of wattle-eye: Common, Jameson’s, and Yellow-bellied.